jeetpsheth/Data-powered-Web-Platform-UNICEF-Data-Challenge/README.txt

 # Estimating-Poverty-Across-Borders

-Team members:
-* Asra Yousuf
-* Het Sheth
-* Rosy Gupta
-* Shantanu Mantri
-* Yu-Ho Hsieh

 ## Description

 -------------

-This is the CSE 6242 final project.
-We predict the HDI (Human Development Index) using social media data, immagration data, and infrastructure data.
-The deliveriable includes a Web App, backend service API, scripts to fetch OSM (open street map) data, and the analysis results.
+In this project we predict the HDI (Human Development Index) using social media data, immigration data, and infrastructure data.
+The deliverable includes a Web App, backend service API, scripts to fetch OSM (OpenStreetMap) data, and the analysis results.

 ## Folder Description